AlekseiPapulov/rsschool-cv/cv.md

 # About me

 # I am a completely new person in programming and i am learning programming because it gives me the opportunity to develop myself and learn something new.
-I plan to study at the RA school and try myself as a Frontend Developer.
+I plan to study at the RS school and try myself as a Frontend Developer.
 I enjoy photography and playing musical instruments at my free time

 # My skills: